SNOUK DESIGN NOTES BLOG

 JIRA

-As things constantly kept progressing with us ironing out the edge cases encountered, we also had the opportunity to work on new systems and features (like PC control additions, PC exclusive gameplay additions, and monetization).
+As we kept progressing, while we were ironing out the edge cases encountered, we also had the opportunity to work on new systems and features (like PC control additions, PC exclusive gameplay additions, and monetization).

-We at the end besides few minor features, added in challenges and leaderboards exclusive to PC.
-We also dwelled into addition of a new monetization system, but it never saw the daylight due to the project timeline, and marketing scope at hand.
+At the end, we also added in challenges and leaderboards exclusive to PC.
+We dwelled into the addition of a new monetization system, but it never saw the light of day due to the project timeline and marketing restrictions.

-All in all, the game was well appreciated by the community as a good port, and we successfully achieved everything we set out to do in the beginning of the project.
+All in all, the port was well appreciated by the community, and we successfully achieved everything we set out to do at the beginning of the project.

 PERSONAL COMMENTS

-It was enlightening to learn about the load of systems which go into place to build a AAA console project.
+• It was enlightening to learn about the amount of systems it takes to build a AAA console project.